Register now for 2022

 Once deposits and tuition are submitted they are deemed non-refundable.
 You are not considered enrolled until full receipt of tuition is made.
 Our programs are approved by the VA, and administered by Veterans’ Education and Training – Montana Office of Public Instruction for your GI benefits, please check the box when enrolling indicating your intent to use your benefits.

-Our hunting guide school uses a unique modular approach to providing critical information for hunting guide students in seven distinct categories of learning.
-Our hunting guide program content is rich in each category with emphasis on not only covering the basics of hunting and guiding techniques as a foundation but also by thoroughly exploring the latest innovations in techniques and gear for hunting.
+Our hunting guide school uses a unique modular approach to present and practice seven learning categories.
+Rich programming not only covering the basics of hunting and guiding techniques as a foundation, but also thoroughly explores the latest innovations in techniques and gear for hunting.
 We integrate practical career development and professional strategies into the course.

-The Swan Mountain Wilderness Cooking School offers a complete program of instruction in camp and back country cooking.
+A complete program of instruction in camp and back country cooking.
 The school is located in a magnificent wilderness setting near Glacier National Park and the Bob Marshall Wilderness in northern Montana.
-The facilities are co-located with the Swan Mountain Wilderness Guide School and students will be afforded the opportunity to learn and receive hands-on instruction in a realistic environment.
+The facilities shared with the Swan Mountain Wilderness Guide School and students will be afforded the opportunity to learn and receive hands-on instruction in a realistic environment.

-Our duck, goose & waterfowl guide training is quite different from our other programs.
-In this course waterfowl guide candidates will learn all the facets of how to guide for ducks and geese throughout the various parts of the country.
+In this course waterfowl guide students will learn all the facets of how to guide for ducks and geese throughout the various parts of the country.
 Certain parts of the US and Canada hunt ducks and geese differently.
 Swan Mountain Wilderness Guide School will cover the various methods and species of duck and goose found throughout North America.
 The course has been designed from scratch based on interviewing several waterfowl outfitters throughout the country.
-We have developed curriculum specific to the needs of outfitters when they hire new duck hunting guides.